 You wake up.
 It’s dark.
-You hear a soft humming — fans, somewhere.
+Somewhere a fan is humming.

 “You have everything you need to survive.
 Nothing goes in, nothing goes out.
 Good luck.”